Bedroom: Walls, Windows And The Roof

 One of the great things about having a new dog in the family is watching him figure stuff out.
 We recently got Tyki a new bed.
-He's refused to get in it for about a week until I finally pulled it out into the living room and coaxed him in it.
-Then he realized that he LOVES the thing!
+He refused to get in it for about a week until I finally pulled it out into the living room and coaxed him in it.
+Then he realized he LOVES the thing!

 What a goofball!

 We ended up buying the perfect window from Michael at RV Doctor George out in CA. Michael was awesome!
-I spoke to him over the phone, told him what I was looking for and then he went and found two potential windows, took 11 photos some with the measuring tape in them to show me size and photos showing all angles of the windows and rock guard, and then emailed me the photos!
+I spoke to him over the phone, told him what I was looking for, and then he went and found two potential windows, took 11 photos some with the measuring tape in them to show me size and photos showing all angles of the windows and rock guard, and then emailed me the photos!
 I was impressed with the customer service.
 One of the windows Michael found was too large (23" x 49") but the other window (and the one he also said was better) was 23" x 37" and the size we wanted...and it has a rock guard!

 The price was $4 an inch for radius windows.
 So the window we wanted was $150.
 The kick in the stomach was the shipping price - $91.66!
 It's a large item and it's coming from across the country.
 We bit the bullet and bought the window (total cost $241.66).

-With the window done we finished up the roof to call it a night/week/stage.
-And moved onto securing a section of the rafters.
+With the window done, we finished up the roof to call it a night/week/stage and moved onto securing a section of the rafters.

 Here is a list of RV salvage yards for your RV used parts needs:

 - Colaw RV Salvage

 - Bob's Used RV Parts / Tel: 386-454-5733 / firstname.lastname@example.org